sstubbs/simple_crawler/README.md

 - This runs in memory for performance reasons.
 Seeing as it's built in rust memory usage is minimal but if using it on a site with 1000 or more urls stack overflow can occur if not run in release mode.
 Another option is to increase stack limit.
+- A blocking option has been added which is enabled with the blocking feature.
+This will be removed over time as the async, concurrent and parallel options perform much better.